claudia1201/color-clock-project/README.md

 **Converting time to color:**

-Remember, all CSS colors can be expressed as a collection of three integers **between 0 and 255**, inclusive -- one color each for red, green, and blue.

-These collected values can expressed in two different ways:

-* `rgb(60, 220, 35)`
-* `#3CDC23`

-The hour, minute, and second values in the current time should correspond to the red, blue, and green values in a CSS color, respectively. **Use the pre-written `convertTimePeriod` function to convert the hour/minute/second values to a 0-255 scale.**
+The hour, minute, and second values in the current time should correspond to the red, blue, and green values in a CSS color, respectively.

-You'll need to write code that converts the 0-255 value to two of the hexadecimal characters.